Skip to content

 6.2.1 Where the Foster Carer is in Agreement

-Where the foster carer's written agreement is received, the decision to revise the terms of approval may be made immediately.
+Where the foster carer’s written agreement is received, the decision to revise the terms of approval may be made immediately.by a short report being presented to the Agency decision maker.

 The Agency Decision Maker’s decision in such circumstances is not a Qualifying Determination and the foster carer may not apply for an independent review of the decision by way of the Independent Review Mechanism.